 What is the "Invisible Problem" in software delivery?

-Here is how it works in practice.
-A product owner writes a requirement.
-The development team interprets it.
-They build it.
-Two weeks later, the stakeholder reviews the demo and says: "That's not quite what I meant."
-The team rebuilds.
-Nobody logs this as a requirements failure.
-It gets categorized as "refinement" or "iteration" or simply absorbed into the next sprint's velocity.
-The waste is real, but it has no name, no measurement, and no accountability.
+Let me walk you through a Tuesday afternoon I've witnessed at least forty times.
+A product owner writes a requirement (usually in a hurry, between two meetings).
+The dev team reads it, fills in the blanks with their own assumptions, and builds something.
+Two weeks later, the stakeholder watches the demo, tilts their head, and says: "That's not quite what I meant."
+So the team rebuilds.
+Here's the part that kills me: nobody logs this as a requirements failure.
+It gets filed under "refinement" or "iteration" or just quietly absorbed into next sprint's velocity.
+The waste is real, sometimes enormous, but it has no name, no measurement, no accountability.

 You can't optimize what you can't see.
 And most teams have never seen their requirements process clearly enough to know how much it costs them.